natetsang/Image-Classification-ML/README.md

-# Building an image classifier
+# Building an image classifier from scratch

 ## Notebooks
 This project is split into 4 notebooks.
 When running for the first time, the notebooks should be opened and ran in sequential order.
 After all files have been downloaded, they can be opened and executed individually.